alyssadata/AI-Foundations-Persistence-and-Return/definition.md

 The model is the capability layer.

-The agent is the applied container.
+Memory is a retrieval and continuity-support layer.

-Memory is the retrieval and write-back layer.
+An agent or applied container may support persistence, but it is not persistence by itself.

 Persistence is the durability of continuity across time and interruption.